f5devcentral/access-solutions/solution7/solution.rst

 This solution documents all the necessary pieces required to create a set of APM policies that updates the AD lastlogontimestamp when only using SAML.

-Keywords: saml, kerberos, ad, active, directory
+Keywords: saml, kerberos, ad, active, directory, idp, sp, chaining, inline

 DC: single, multi